Salva985/Enterprise-Java-Development-4.02/README.md

-# 🏥 Enterprise-Java-Development-4.02
+# 🏥 Enterprise-Java-Development-4.02 - HOSPITAL API

-A Spring Boot REST API for managing a multi-city hospital system — includes employees (doctors) and patients.
-Built as part of the Ironhack Enterprise Java module.
+A Spring Boot REST API for managing a hospital system — includes employees (doctors) and patients.

 ---